Exactly six years ago today, I was in the magical city of Havana. Another dream of mine came true.

 Signatures in every possible place, inside and outside of LaBdelM | Multiple aperture and shutter speed | ISO 400

-Maybe the most strange attraction of the city is the huge Colón Cemetery.
-Currently, the cemetery holds over 800,000 graves and included a million interments.
+Maybe the strangest attraction of the city is the huge Colón Cemetery.

-Among the most notable interments here is José Raúl Casablanca (1888 – 1942), one of my favourite chess players.
+Among the most notable interments which have taken place there is that of José Raúl Casablanca (1888 – 1942), one of my favourite chess players.

 Colón Cemetery | f4 | 1/1000 | ISO 100